Professor of Economics and Public Affairs

 - The creation and distribution of economic profits

 - Wealth and Income Inequality

-Owen Zidar is a Professor of Economics of Economics and Public Affairs in the Princeton University Department of Economics and Woodrow Wilson School.
+Owen Zidar is a Professor of Economics of Economics and Public Affairs in the Princeton University Department of Economics and School of Public and International Affairs.
 He is also a Faculty Research Associate at the National Bureau of Economic Research and a co-editor of the Journal of Public Economics.

-Professor Zidar is a public finance economist who studies the effects of tax policy on the outcomes of firms and workers and on the location and scale of economic activity.
-His research analyzes the effect of taxes on firm and worker location decisions, the incidence and efficiency costs of corporate taxation, the economic impacts of taxing high-income earners, investment tax policy, the impact of state taxes on the U.S. economy, and the ownership and taxation of business activity in the United States.
+Professor Zidar is a public finance economist who studies tax policy and inequality.
+His research analyzes the effect of state tax incentives on firm and worker location decisions, the incidence and efficiency costs of corporate taxation, the economic impacts of taxing high-income earners, the impact of state taxes on the U.S. economy, and the ownership and taxation of business activity in the United States.
 His most recent work examines the economic effects of state and local business tax incentives, the measurement of top wealth and income inequality, and the implications of an increase in the share of businesses organized as pass-through entities.

 In addition to his research and academic writings, he has written for The Washington Post Wonkblog and The New York Times Economix blog.
 Before joining Princeton, Zidar worked as an assistant professor at University of Chicago Booth School of Business, as a staff economist at the Council of Economic Advisers, and as an analyst at Bain Capital Ventures.